Smilebear-Luo/Kaggle_Shaohong/README.md

 # readme
-This file includes some codes from different kaggle competitions.
-The competitons link, Type, date(end date), name, ranking I got and model I used can be found in following.
+This repository includes some main codes from different kaggle competitions, which are all wrote by myself.
+The competitions link, type, date(end date), name, ranking I got and model I used can be found in following.

 The competitions is ranked in chronological order.